dmvassallo/EmbeddingScratchwork/README.md

 ### 3. Local dev container

 Dev containers are often used in codespaces but you can also run them locally with VS Code and Docker.
+The dev container has the same functionality in the container as when run in a codespace.
+So, as in a codespace, the project is set up in the container both with `poetry` and `conda` and you can use either kind of environment.

+Since a local dev container does not run in a codespace, a GitHub Codespaces repository secret has no effect on a locally run dev container, and you’ll have to manage your API key in some other way.

+[Here are some general
+instructions](https://code.visualstudio.com/docs/devcontainers/tutorial) for
-[Here are some general instructions](https://code.visualstudio.com/docs/devcontainers/tutorial) for running dev containers on your own machine.
+running dev containers on your own machine.